brennv/flask-app/README.md

 # flask-app

 Example app for testing continuous integration workflows.
-The containerized web app connects to a [redis](http://redis.io/) instance and serves a simple web app with a visit counter.
+The flask app connects to a [redis](http://redis.io/) instance and serves a simple visit counter and reveals the hostname of the serving container.

 ## Getting started